Homemade DIY hedgehog house hedgehog box

 Build a hedgehog house

-The great news is that hedgehogs do definitely use artificial hedgehog houses – read more about that here.
+The great news is that wild hedgehogs do definitely use artificial hedgehog houses – read more about that here.

 12080344_887524934618541_1200018147274032763_o

-Joe building the hedgehog house
+Building the wild hedgehog house

 Every rehabilitated hedgehog that is released from my rescue is provided with one of these wooden houses to help them settle into their new home.
 I always recommend wooden boxes because they are more predator and element proof and will last longer.
 Some hedgehogs will remain living in them but others will continue their search for the perfect ‘natural’ residence – they can be fussy creatures!
 You can always use it as a feeding station if no-one makes it their permanent home….